Close

 SEE SOLUTION

-Manage your components with Compass
+Improve your DevEx with Compass

 As we start thinking of the pizza ordering issue we identify the different capabilities required in our application to fulfill that need.
 We'll need to manage a list of the different pizzas we can make, allow customers to pick one or many pizzas, handle the payment, schedule the delivery, and so on.
 We may decide that letting customers create an account will facilitate re-ordering the next time they use Pizzup.
 After talking to the first users, we might realize that live-tracking of the delivery and mobile support will give us an advantage over the competition.